Rui En

-Loh Rui En (born 29 January 1981), better known by her stage name Rui En (瑞恩), is a Singaporean actress and was named as one of the Seven Princesses of Mediacorp in 2006.
-She was under contract of MediaCorp.
+Rui En (born Loh Rui En on 29 January 1981) is a Singaporean actress, singer and host and was once managed by Hype Records.

 Early life

-Rui En was born on 29 January 1981 to a family consisting of her father, a property agent, and mother, a housewife.
-Her parents divorced when she was 17, and subsequently remarried to other persons when she in her 20s.
+Rui En was born on 29 January 1981.
+Her father worked as a property agent, and her mother is a housewife.
+Her parents divorced when she was 17; her father remarried three years later, and her mother remarried in 2007.
 While growing up, she shared in a 2008 The Straits Times interview, she used to smoke and drink socially to cope with the insecurity and instability she felt from her broken home, and after quitting ballet as a co-curricular activity (CCA) in secondary school.
 She subsequently kicked the habit in 2004.

 Rui En studied at Singapore Chinese Girls' School for both her primary and secondary education, and subsequently at Raffles Junior College (RJC).
 She graduated from Nanyang Technological University with a Bachelor of Business in 2004.

 Career

 Modelling and music career

 Rui En first started modelling after she completed her A Levels in RJC in 1999, and was managed by Phantom Management.
 In 2001, she was featured in a SingTel ad which propelled her into the limelight and earned her a feature in Singapore's edition of FHM.
 She subsequently signed on with Hype Records's subsidiary, Artistes Network.

 Rui En ventured into Taiwan in 2002 with the stage name 芮恩 (Ruì'ēn).
-She made her first appearance as the female lead in label mate Jay Chou's music video for Secret Code (暗號) and went on to co-endorse Panasonic GD68 with him.
+She made her first appearance as the female lead in label mate Jay Chou's music video for "Secret Code" and went on to co-endorse Panasonic GD68 with him.
 Rui En subsequently released her debut regional Chinese album, Rui Σn vol. 01, in the same year under the co-production of Hype Records and Alfa Music.
 Chou composed the song White Feather (白色羽毛) which was released in her debut album, Rui Σn vol. 01.

 Rui En was nominated as the Best Local Singer in the Singapore Hits Awards 2003 and was selected alongside Taufik Batisah to perform both the English and Mandarin versions of the 2005 National Day Parade's theme song, Reach Out for the Skies.

 After a six years' break, Rui En released her second Chinese album in late 2008 under Hype Records, titled United Nations.
 This album was only released in Singapore, with all lyrics penned by Rui En herself.
 Since then, she resumed the use of her original name, 瑞恩.
 In April 2009, Rui En was invited to perform at Singapore Day 2009 at London's Hampton Court Palace, a yearly event organised by the Overseas Singaporean Unit in the Prime Minister's Office to engage overseas Singaporeans.